Best Hypnobirthing Apps in 2026

 ★ 4.7 (326 reviews) Free + Premium

 ZenPregnancy is a hypnobirthing and pregnancy meditation app with over 200,000 downloads.
-The hypnobirthing library includes fear release sessions, birth visualizations, deep relaxation tracks, and breathing exercises designed for each stage of labor.
-Content is matched to your trimester so the meditations evolve as your pregnancy progresses.
+Its library includes fear release sessions, birth visualizations, deep relaxation tracks, and breathing exercises designed for different stages of labor.
+Content is matched to your trimester so the meditations evolve as pregnancy progresses.

-Beyond hypnobirthing, the app bundles practical tools: a contraction timer, baby kick counter, and due date calculator.
-This matters because you don't need to juggle three apps during pregnancy.
-The meditation tracks download for offline use, which is essential during labor when hospital WiFi is unreliable at best.
+The app also includes practical pregnancy tools: a contraction timer, baby kick counter, and due date calculator.
+That reduces the need to switch between multiple apps during late pregnancy and labor.
+Meditation tracks can be downloaded for offline use, which matters if hospital WiFi is unreliable.

-ZenPregnancy is ORCHA certified — the same evaluation framework the NHS uses for health apps.
-It collects no personal health data and doesn't require an account.
-The free tier includes several meditations plus all the tracking tools.
-The full hypnobirthing library requires a premium subscription.
+ZenPregnancy is ORCHA certified, using the same evaluation framework the NHS uses for health apps.
+It collects no personal health data and does not require an account.
+The free tier includes several meditations plus all tracking tools; the full hypnobirthing library requires premium access.

 What’s good